kipnek/lolchive/readme.md

     //use the connection string to pass in, this is where geckodriver is running let connection_string = "http://localhost:4444";

-    //set up absolute pathe to where you want it to store archive let home_dir = dirs::home_dir().expect("Failed to get home directory");
+    //set up absolute path to where you want it to store archive let home_dir = dirs::home_dir().expect("Failed to get home directory");
     let new_dir = format!("{}{}", home_dir.to_str().unwrap(), "/Projects/archive_test");